JanetZango/Household-Insurance-frontEnd/README.md

 -Install dependencies<br/>

 ### Usage
-1.To start the server, run:
+1.To start the server, run:<br/>
--ionic serve
+-ionic serve<br/>
-2.Open your browser and go to http://localhost:8100 to see the app in action
+2.Open your browser and go to http://localhost:8100 to see the app in action<br/>

 ### Contact
 -Name - janetzango@gmail.com<br/>
 -GitHub:https://github.com/JanetZango/<br/>

+## Version History
+- 0.0.1 <br/>
+  Initial Release

+## License
+This project is licensed under the Janet Zango License - see the LICENSE.md file for details